-The Business of Experience is all about creating better brand experiences through practical tips and inspiration, both inside and outside of the experiential marketing world.
-Our audience is a mix of business owners, marketers, and event professionals who are passionate about creating memorable and impactful experiences.
+The Experiential Table is all about creating better brand experiences through practical tips and inspiration in the natural food and wellness space.
+Our audience is a mix of business owners, brand marketers, and event professionals who are passionate about creating memorable and impactful experiences.

 The podcast alternates between solo episodes where I dive deep into an experiential marketing topic and expert interviews—this is where YOU come in!

 Since you’re in the business of delivering incredible experiences, the focus of the interview will be around just that.

 I also want you tell me what you do, how you do it, and most importantly, why you do it.
 Who you are as a person influences the experiences you create.
 We’ll dive into your pivotal life moments, upbringing, hobbies, quirky personality traits—whatever you think helps unravel the story about what you’re creating today.

 We’ll chat for a few minutes to break the (podcast) ice and work out any technical issues.
 Then I’ll hit record!
 I’ll kick off the podcast by giving a short intro covering who you are, how we know each other, and why I invited you on the show.

 Next, I’ll ask you to expand on my intro about what you do professionally.
 Unlike many interview-style podcasts out there, the focus of this podcast is less about your career journey and more about the experiences you are building today.
 You can keep it brief and know that I’ll ask follow-up questions to get to the good stuff!

 We’ll talk about 1-2 experiences / projects / events you’ve created and can speak to on a deeper level.
 I’ll share these ideas with you in advance for your feedback.